 Most truck accident cases do not have to go to court at all.
 About 90% of injury cases get resolved during the negotiation phase after the victim has filed their insurance claim.
 However, there are always exceptions.

-If the at-fault party and their legal counsel refuse to negotiate a fair settlement that meets your needs, a truck accident attorney serving Georgia can take your case to court to ensure that justice is served.
+If the at-fault party and their legal counsel refuse to negotiate a fair settlement that meets your needs, an attorney serving Georgia can take your case to court to make sure you get justice.

 Is It Worth Hiring a Truck Accident Lawyer?

 Yes.
-It’s almost always worth it to hire a truck accident lawyer, as long as they have experience and skill in working on these types of cases.
-A semi-truck accident lawyer can help you seek the compensation you deserve.
+It is worth hiring a truck accident lawyer as long as they have experience and skill in working on these types of cases.
+A commercial vehicle accident lawyer can help you seek the compensation you deserve.

 Here are four main reasons why hiring a lawyer for a truck accident is worth it.

-- Complicated regulations for truck drivers: State and federal laws govern the trucking industry, and if those laws don’t get followed correctly, different parties may be at fault.
+- Complicated regulations for drivers: State and federal regulations govern the trucking industry, and if those laws aren’t followed correctly, different parties may be at fault.

-- Fault is complex: Truck accidents can involve many different at-fault parties, and it can be difficult to understand who to sue.
+- Fault is complex: Truck accidents can involve many liable parties, and it can be difficult to understand who to sue.

-- Damages are serious: Injuries from a truck accident are often very serious, even deadly.
+- Damages are serious: Injuries from a commercial vehicle are often very serious, even deadly.
 Often, you need experienced attorneys to determine the full extent of your damages.

-- Insurance might be difficult: Since there is more than one party who may be at fault for a truck accident, you may be looking at different types of insurance claims.
-An experienced truck accident injury attorney will know how to handle the complexity of insurance—and they’ll be able to communicate with each insurance company on your behalf.
+- Insurance might be difficult: Since more than one party may be at fault for a truck accident, you may look at different insurance claims.
+An experienced commercial vehicle accident injury attorney will know how to handle the complexity of insurance, and they’ll be able to communicate with each insurance company on your behalf.

-It’s also important to remember that a Georgia truck accident attorney from John Foy & Associates will work on your case on a contingency basis.
+It’s also important to remember that a Georgia truck accident attorney from our law firm will work on your case on a contingency basis.
 This means we get paid a portion of your compensation package at the end of the case, so we don’t get paid unless and until you get paid!

 Get a FREE Consultation With an Experienced Truck Accident Lawyer Today